daniloesser/daniloesser/README.md

 ### Hi there! 👋

 My name is Danilo Esser.
-I'm just a Brazilian Fullstack Developer that has been building and maintaining web applications for organizations and businesses in a range of industries for the last 20 years... and still counting! 🖖 👾
+I'm a seasoned professional that has been building and maintaining web applications for organizations and businesses in a range of industries for the last 20 years... and still counting! 🖖 👾